lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 We will go for the last option as the image we want to deploy is the one we created earlier in the `api` repository.

-The menu on the right lists all the configuration that can be done on the service we are about to deploy:
+The menu on the right lists the configuration option we can use to deploy the service:

 - some general settings (service name, image the service is based on, deploiement strategy and constraints, restart policies, ...)
 - some container's configuration options (entrypoint and command, RAM and CPU limits)
-- the ports published
+- the service's ports published onto the host
-- the environment variables required
+- some environment variables
-- configuration of volume so data are decoupled from the container's lifecycle
+- configuration of volumes so data are decoupled from the container's lifecycle

 In order to create a service based on the `api`, we will provide the following pieces of information: